 - 1. Ensure memory cards in the digital camera are blank.
 If files are present, confirm data and photos have been uploaded prior to deleting files. - 2.
 Verify all equipment is available and functioning properly. - 3.
 Fully charge all batteries and electronic equipment.
 IMPORTANT: Ensure all batteries and electronic equipment are fully charged, even if new. - 4.
-Ensure all equipment that will touch the water is decontaminated with bleach (see AOS Protocol and Procedure: Aquatic Decontamination Protocol RD[07]). - 5.
+Ensure all equipment that will touch the water is decontaminated following the AOS Protocol and Procedure: Aquatic Decontamination Protocol (RD[07]). - 5.
 Print applicable Datasheets (1 Canopy Cover Datasheet for streams sites and 10 Physical Habitat Characterization Form for all types of sites). - 6.
 The cross-section transect locations will be established at NEON headquarters for lakes, river, and stream sites (Figure 3, Figure 4, Figure 7).
 Before heading out to the field, confirm the location of cross-section transects.
 Ten cross-section transects are placed at equal intervals along the aquatic sampling reach length, but not greater than 100 m apart within a 1 km NEON aquatic reach at stream and river sites.
 For lake sites the transects will be spaced as evenly as possible around the lake perimeter.
 These transects shall not be located on the same transects as the biological sampling cross-sections.
 Install and monument the transect locations with the permanent monument markers on either the right or left bank above the high water mark. - 7.
-For stream sites (For lake sites, skip to step 8), where canopy cover will be estimated using a densiometer: - a.
-Prepare the densiometer before heading out into the field (Figure 6).
-Place tape over the bottom 2/3 of the densiometer.
-A "V" shape is outlined to help constrain readings in the upper 1/3 of the densiometer that are otherwise representative of reflection of the vegetation to the side as well as directly above.
-This increases accuracy of readings to vegetation density only directly above the viewer (Figure 6).
-Dots should be added with a permanent marker where the lines intersect on the convex densiometer.
+For stream sites (For lake and non-wadeable stream sites, skip to step 8), a spherical convex densiometer is used to measure the amount of stream habitat that is shaded by riparian vegetation.